Montessori pedagogy is an educational concept developed by Maria Montessori.

 Children take learning for granted as long as the process is not interfered with from outside.
 This in turn means that, according to Montessori, problems can arise whenever adults interfere in the child's learning.
 If you want to dictate how, when, and what to learn—and then evaluate how well they do it.
 A child learns best through self-motivation.

 The “blueprint” of each child nobody knows and it differs from child to child.
 It remains hidden from adults, at least until the child reveals it himself.
 Adults can only recognize a child's "blueprint" by observation.
 What is the child interested in?
 How are things going?
 What talents does it show?
 What support is it looking for?
-In order to provide him with the appropriate Montessori materials based on these findings.
+Based on these findings, the appropriate Montessori materials can be made available to him.

 According to Maria Montessori, every child goes through various developmental tasks until they are 18 years old.
 At each stage, it learns specific skills and develops specific competencies.
 According to Montessori, within these stages of development there are still so-called sensitive phases - in these phases the child is particularly open to learning certain skills (see blog entry "Sensitive phases according to Maria Montessori).